camin-mccluskey/digital-garden/content/hypothesis-driven-startup.md

   - startup-guide
 draft: false
 ---
 Founders must be *almost* irrationally optimistic about their prospects.
-It is that optimism steels them against rejection and hard times.
+It is optimism steels them against rejection and hard times.
 However, founders must also be realists and think objectively about their business.

 They can, and should, dream of the ways it *could* work but they must not lose sight of the risks lurking around the corner.
 One way to avoid this common pitfall is to treat the early stages of every idea, be it for a business, for a marketing push, or a new product as a series of hypotheses to be tested.